Friday, August 24, 2012

 One for the Money by Janet Evanovich (Adult-Comedy-Mystery)

-~And so the adventures of bounty hunter and food lover Stephanie Plum come to life, in this hysterical 80's feel good comedy romance......PS-The entire series of Stephanie Plum (up until book 15) is funny and entertaining reading for quick beach reads.
+~And so the adventures of bounty hunter and food lover Stephanie Plum come to life, in this hysterical 80's feel good comedy romance......PS-The entire series of Stephanie Plum (up until book 15) is funny and entertaining for quick beach reads.

 So, what do you guys think, good list?
-Did I miss any good ones?
 Hopefully you'll pick one of these up and love it as much as I did.
-I will update this list as needed.

 Photobucket